JocysCom/UMQF/MORA/analysis/enders-game/entities/bean-actions.md

 ### 1 Dragon Army - example of skill

+Context: Bean demonstrated superior tactical skills and understanding of null-g combat, providing a concrete example for the rest of Dragon Army to emulate.

 - ΔOS = +0.05 (Showing effective tactics, helping the army learn)
 - VSA = 0.33
 - Tc = 0.10